PropFlow Documentation

 1. Quick Start Guide gives you runnable snippets using the recommended flow (FGBuilder → engine → simulator).

-2. PropFlow User Guide dives into each layer in detail—from agents up through analyzer tooling—highlighting when to rely on helpers versus manual wiring.
+2. PropFlow User Guide dives into each layer in detail—from agents up through snapshot tooling—highlighting when to rely on helpers versus manual wiring.

 Key Features